 Table 6.6 provides a summary of the evaluation of the route segments connecting to plaza CS2 and the east portion of crossing X5.
 The best way to Plaza CS2 and the east portion of crossing X5 was determined as the combination of route segments CC-CD-CF-CG-SM.
-Details of this assessment are included in the Generation and Assessment of Illustrative Alternatives Report (November 2005) (refer to List of Supporting Documents).
+Details of this assessment are included in the Generation and Assessment of Illustrative Alternatives Report (November 2005).